Germany: Police arrest 12 in fake COVID vaccine passports raids | DW | 17.11.2021

 The hacker group Chaos Computer Club (CCC) told lawmakers back when the passports were being discussed that forgery-proof encryptions would not be able to prevent single documents from being falsified.

-Matthias Marx from the CCC told DW that the demand for fake passports would likely increase: "The stricter the rules for the unvaccinated, the greater the incentive to get a counterfeit [document].
+Matthias Marx from the CCC told DW that the demand for fake passports would likely increase: "The stricter the rules for the unvaccinated, the greater the incentive to get a counterfeit.
 And then someone will offer it."

 Edited by: Farah Bahgat